gumidyal/Assignment-3/README.md

 Ally Rogers, Kedam Habte, Kandice Wu, Bella Koures

-Part D is missing from this assignment because it's already late and we didn't have time to finish.
+Part D is unfinished because it's already late and we didn't have time to finish.
 We did what we could.
 Thank you for your understanding.